And I am not sure how I feel about it.

-Sometimes, you have to get a little creative in the way you solve a problem, and I can’t believe it took me nearly to the end of this article to figure this one out.
+Sometimes, you have to get a little creative in how you solve a problem, and I can’t believe it took me nearly to the end of this article to figure this out.

 And on the two days a week that I didn’t work, I still went at one of those times, as I am a creature of habit.

 It is all a matter of perspective

 I may have lost my favorite socially distant spot for the moment, but I have gained some extra time with the people I love.

-If not, though, know whether you come to the lake happy, sad, angry, or in need of a good story, the lake will welcome you here…and so will I. Stay well.
+If not, though, know whether you come to the lake happy, sad, angry, or need a good story, the lake will welcome you here…and so will I.